afroactuarynunya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to set permissions to file
+Script to set mode of file